malikmouhiidine/bookmarks/README.md

 # At a Bigger scope

-You can think of it as browser bookmarks where folders are lists and sites are URLs or files in the system or executables
+You can think of it as browser bookmarks where folders are lists and sites are URLs or files/directories in the system or executables

 # Features